LumKitty/LIVnyan/README-OAT.md

 ## OnAirTap setup - Beat Saber
 * Setup is the same as for BepInEx except that the config file is now <GAMEDIR>\UserData\OnAirTap.json and it is not split into individual sections
+* RenderOptimised and SendOptimised should be set to true
 * OBS setup is the same except instead of OnAirTap-FG2 create OnAirTap-OP.
 Choose the SpoutSender "OnAirTap Optimised", with composite mode set to default

 For more efficient setups, and Linux support, see the main OnAirTap readme